informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

-# Column Directive Logic And Heuristics
+# Column Directive

 Column directive allows instruction of a data source and modification of its presentation.
 Column directives are defined relative to the table that they are part of.
 They can be used in `visible-columns` or a `visible-foreign-keys` annotation.

 - In [Overall structure](#overall-structure) we briefly explain different methods of defining a column directive.
+- In [Shorthand syntax](#shorthand-syntax) we mention the alternative and simpler way of defining column directives.
 - Using [Properties](#properties) section you can find all the available properties in column directive.
 - Please Find the examples in [this section](#examples).